So how good is the new Hyundai Elantra? Let’s find out.

 एलांट्रा भारत में निम्नलिखित कलर में उपलब्ध / बेची जाती है।

 |Automatic (Torque Converter)||14.6 km/लीटर|

 Hyundai Elantra 360° view

-Select Hyundai India dealers are offering huge discounts for the month of January 2020.
+A few Hyundai India dealers are offering huge discounts across the product range in August 2020.